New Silk Roads - Danika Cooper - Invisible Desert

 Invisibility, Infrastructure, and the “Project of the Century”

-In response to criticism, the Chinese government has remained adamant that the centers are voluntary educational centers that directly benefit the Uyghurs by providing language education and vocational training.22 In 2018, Hu Lianhe, a top Chinese official told the United Nations Human Rights panel that “for those who are convicted of minor offences, we help and teach them vocational skills in education and training centers, according to relevant laws.
-There is no arbitrary detention and torture.”23 China’s UN Ambassador, Zhang Jun said at the 2019 United Nations General Assembly that the accusations against China are “baseless” and a “gross interference in China’s internal affairs and deliberate provocation.”24 Zhang went further in stating: “Care for human rights is a hypocritical excuse employed by the United States to interfere in the internal affairs of other countries.
+In response to criticism, the Chinese government has remained adamant that the centers are voluntary educational centers that directly benefit the Uyghurs by providing language education and vocational training.22 In 2018, Hu Lianhe, a top Chinese official, told a United Nations human rights panel that “for those who are convicted of minor offences, we help and teach them vocational skills in education and training centers, according to relevant laws.
+There is no arbitrary detention and torture.”23 China’s UN Ambassador, Zhang Jun, said at the 2019 United Nations General Assembly that the accusations against China are “baseless,” a “gross interference in China’s internal affairs and deliberate provocation.”24 Zhang went further in stating: “Care for human rights is a hypocritical excuse employed by the United States to interfere in the internal affairs of other countries.
 By making relentless efforts to defame China on Xinjiang, the United States aims to undermine China’s stability and contain China’s development.
-Such malicious attempt [sic] will never work.”25 Yet evidence from satellite imagery exists of the creation of the architecture and infrastructure necessary to carry out such large-scale detention.
+Such malicious attempt [sic] will never work.”25 Yet evidence from satellite imagery exists of the architecture and infrastructure necessary to carry out such large-scale detention.

-The Uyghur separatist movement and their continued claim to this region as autonomous from the Chinese state have serious political and economic ramifications for the viability, stability, and international appetite for investment in BRI.
-The CCP’s dependence on Xinjiang as the geographic hinge to the rest of the world poses an uncertainty that threatens the future of the project.26 In order for the state to mollify this risk, political strategy necessitates that the Uyghur population must either be forced to fall in line or their challenge to state authority, if not defeated, be made invisible.
+The Uyghur separatist movement and Uyghurs’ continued claim to this region as autonomous from the Chinese state have serious political and economic ramifications for the viability, stability, and international appetite for investment in BRI.
+The CCP’s dependence on Xinjiang as its geographic connection to the rest of the world poses uncertainties that threaten the future of the project.26 In order for the state to diminish this risk, political strategy necessitates that the Uyghur population must either be forced to fall in line or their challenge to state authority, if not defeated, must be made invisible.

 Shown here are 96 aerial images from Google Earth Pro of sites that have been identified as internment camps or re-education schools by activist Shawn Zhang.
 His detailed and dedicated research has provided visual evidence of the existence of these sites, even as the Communist Chinese Party (CCP) has adamantly denied their existence.
 Map data from Shawn Zhang, “List of Re-Education Camps in Xinjiang.”
 Medium, May 21, 2019.
 Aerial imagery produced by Google Earth, CNES / Airbus, and Maxar Technologies.

-Uyghur activist Shawn Zhang uses Google Earth imagery to link these CCP bid documents with the architecture of the compounds and demonstrate the rapid expansion of facilities on site.
+Uyghur activist Shawn Zhang uses Google Earth imagery to link CCP bid documents with compounds and demonstrate the rapid expansion of facilities on site.
 In one example, satellite imagery showed a location contained only one building on March 6, 2017.
 On April 26, a Request for Proposal was published, and one month later, on May 26, construction had begun on the site.
 By November 30, an entire compound of buildings was nearly complete.
 In September 2018, additional buildings were constructed, continuing the methodical expansion of the site’s facilities.
-Architectural components built on site included high barbed-wire fences and watchtowers encircling the “education” center.41 In addition to the built projects, there has been a wave of job positions advertised throughout China claiming the positions are to help run the education and training centers, but often the job descriptions and requirements fail to have any relationship to vocational skills training: instead, they seek applicants who possess a military background or police training.
+Architectural components built on site include high barbed-wire fences and watchtowers encircling the “education” center.41 In addition to the built projects, there has been a wave of job positions advertised throughout China to help run the education and training centers, but often the job descriptions and requirements fail to have any relationship to vocational skills training: instead, they seek applicants who possess a military background or police training.
 Moreover, prospective teachers did not need to prove any specific degrees or documented skills.42

 These aerial images, taken between 2016 and 2019, show over time how the landscape is fundamentally transformed by the construction of the camp architecture, transportation networks, and security infrastructure necessary to conceal the imprisonment of the Uyghur population.
 Aerial imagery produced by Google Earth and Maxar Technologies.